 In Holland cycling is part of daily life.
 The Dutch use their bicycles as means of transportation rather than just a recreational sport.
-The bike is used for shopping, going to the gym or going to University or to see your friends.
+The bike is used for, for example, shopping, going to the gym, going to University or to see your friends.

-The bicycle is without any doubt the most practical to get around Utrecht’s busy city centre.
-We recommended that you buy a used bicycle that does not look too new or expensive, as bicycle theft is rather common.
+The bicycle is without any doubt the most practical way of transportation to get around Utrecht’s busy city centre.
+We recommend that you buy a used bicycle that does not look too new or expensive, as bicycle theft is rather common.
 Buying a very good lock (or two) is a must.

 The OV-bicycle is a system run by the Dutch railway (NS).
 It is a system of bicyles available at all stations in the Netherlands.
 You can rent a bicycle at any station for a fixed amount per day.
 You do this with your OV-chipcard.
 Read more.